JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- reason for using friend: the friend function accepts 2 objects c1 and c2 of class complex
 		- objects c1 and c2 are not available in the scope of the class
 - <mark style="background: #D2B3FFA6;">insertion operator loading</mark> using `cout<<c`
-	- where c is a complex number and we will overload insertion operator `<<` to print both real and imaginary parts.
+	- where c is a complex number and we will overload insertion operator `<<` to print both real and imaginary parts
 	- we will have to use a friend function and also pass `cout` to it
 	```cpp
 	#include <iostream>